paulsoiya/GM-Capstone/README.txt

 │   	│	├── com/
 │   	│		├── gm/ (The java files will be here in separate packages) │ 	├── webapp (HTML/CSS/Javascript files will be here)

+Java application to stream Twitter - Package: twitterstream
+1) database setup script must have been run on machine with a mysql install.
+Currently, dbname = testGM
+2) Uses "ant" to build, simply use the following commands in the root directory: ant compile ant execute
+3) TODO: extract db credentials to properties file